bheisler/criterion.rs/README.md

 ### Criterion.rs Extensions

-- [criterion-cycles-per-byte](https://crates.io/crates/criterion-cycles-per-byte) - A custom-measurement plugin that counts the number of CPU cycles used by the benchmark.
+- [criterion-cycles-per-byte](https://crates.io/crates/criterion-cycles-per-byte) - A custom-measurement plugin that counts the number of CPU cycles used by the benchmark